tendermint/atom_one/README.md

 on the Cosmos Hub would get slashed 1.5%.
 Inflationary ATOMs are paid to auto-stakers such that they do not suffer from the inflation rate of ATOMs.

+A two thirds supermajority is where more than 2/3rd of all participating staked ATOMs votes YES and the vote is above the current governance quorum value and the voting period has concluded.
+ABSTAIN votes do not count toward the 2/3.

 ## Part 1 General Provisions

 ### Article 1.A.
 Fundamental Principles